-Follow these steps in order to setup your FLOAT X EVOL shock:
+Follow these steps in order to setup your FLOAT X EVOL shocks:

-STEP 1 Ensure that your ATV is safely supported on a stand with the front wheels off the ground and the suspension fully extended.

-STEP 2 Set the desired pressure in the EVOL air chamber using the FOX high-pressure pump (see USING THE FOX PUMPS on page 5).
-The supplemental setup provides a good starting point.
+- STEP 1 Ensure that your ATV is safely supported on a stand with the front wheels off the ground and the suspension fully extended. - STEP 2 Set the desired pressure in the EVOL air chamber using the FOX pump (see using the FOX pump on page 5).